one33se7en/100dayschallenge/day1.md

 Triager couldn’t reproduce it for 3 days, so he gave us his ID for reproduction.
 My friend was on a trip, so I exploited it using the triager's ID and we got it to **PPR** — though they lowered the severity.

-I dropped a comment explaining the real impact and why it's a **high-severity issue**.
+We dropped a comment explaining the real impact and why it's a **high-severity issue**.
 Let’s see if they bump the severity again.

 ---